Supercontinent: Milankovitch cycles

-Granites and detrital zircons have notably similar and episodic appearances in the rock record.
-Their fluctuations correlate with Precambrian supercontinent cycles.
-The U–Pb zircon dates from orogenic granites are among the most reliable aging determinants.
-Some issues exist with relying on granite sourced zircons, such as a lack of evenly globally sourced data and the loss of granite zircons by sedimentary coverage or plutonic consumption.
-Where granite zircons are less adequate, detrital zircons from sandstones appear and make up for the gaps.
-These detrital zircons are taken from the sands of major modern rivers and their drainage basins.
-Oceanic magnetic anomalies and paleomagnetic data are the primary resources used for reconstructing continent and supercontinent locations back to roughly 150 Ma.

-Supercontinents and atmospheric gases
+Atmospheric gases

 Plate tectonics and the chemical composition of the atmosphere (specifically greenhouse gases) are the two most prevailing factors present within the geologic time scale.
 Continental drift influences both cold and warm climatic episodes.
-Atmospheric circulation and climate are strongly influenced by the location and formation of continents and mega continents.
+Atmospheric circulation and climate are strongly influenced by the location and formation of continents and supercontinents.
 Therefore, continental drift influences mean global temperature.

-Oxygen levels of the Archaean Eon were negligible and today they are roughly 21 percent.
+Oxygen levels of the Archaean were negligible, and today they are roughly 21 percent.
 It is thought that the Earth's oxygen content has risen in stages: six or seven steps that are timed very closely to the development of Earth's supercontinents.